chrisns/talks/IsItTimeToPutYourPetKubernetesDown.md

 ![bg cover](images/forky.webp)

 <!--
-All no doubt glued together with sticky tape, glue, pipecleaners and -->
+All no doubt held together with sticky tape, chewing gum, glue, pipe cleaners, thoughts and prayers and -->

 ---